ovis-hpc/readthedocs/docs/source/asf/asf-quickstart.rst

 Test Analysis via Terminal Window
 ----------------------------------
-You do not need to query from the Grafana interface to test your module.
-Below is a simple code which mimics the Grafana pipeline and prints the JSON returned to Grafana.
+You can easily test your module without the Grafana interface by creating a python script that mimics the Grafana query and formats the returned JSON into a timeseries dataframe or table.
-If you wish to find a username based on another metric listed in the schema "jobid", just include "job_id=<job_id number>" to the get_data function.

 First, you will need to set your path and pythonpath environment variables with the following: